bang/linkmus/README.md

 ## Notes for this version

-* Searching engine is completly refactored
+* Searching engine tested on Chrome and Firefox(has issues yet.
+But much better!)

 * Appearance on default theme(actually is the only theme right now) is better

-* There is no playlist support yet as I said before!

 ## Author